AILEY II

 Currently, Lil Buck is personally producing multiple major stage shows which culminate the essence of dance as a tool to change the world.
 One of his newest productions in development transforms Lil Buck back to his home-town roots.
 Entitled Memphis Jookin’: The Show, this awe inspiring production brings Lil Buck’s career full circle.

-Born in New York City, Catherine Hurlin joined the Jacqueline Kennedy Onassis school of American Ballet Theater at the age of 12 under the direction of Franco DeVita.
-She joined ABT’s Studio Company in 2012.
-She joined ABT as an apprentice in December 2013 and the corps de ballet in June 2014.
+Born in New York City, Catherine Hurlin joined ABT as an apprentice in December 2013 and the corps de ballet in June 2014.
 She was promoted to Soloist in September 2018 and to Principal In 2022.
-Her repertoire with the Company includes principal roles such as Kitri in Don Quixote, Odette/Odile in Swan Lake, Myrta in Giselle, Lescaut’s Mistress in Manon, Lead Maiden in Firebird, Princess Florine in Ratmansky’s The Sleeping Beauty, and created the principal role Calirhoe in Alexi Ratmanski’s Of Love and Rage.
-As well as leading roles in works by Twyla Tharp, Wayne McGregor, Jessica Lang, Mark Morris, Michelle Dorrance, Benjamin Millepied, Christopher Wheeldon and Alexei Ratmansky.
-Ms. Hurlin was nominated for a 2015 Clive Barnes Award and is a 2018 Princess Grace Award recipient and Erik Bruhn Prize winner in 2019.
+Her repertoire with the Company includes principal roles such as Kitri in Don Quixote, Odette/Odile in Swan Lake, Juliet in Sir Kenneth MacMillian’s Romeo and Juliet, Giselle and Myrta in Giselle, Lescaut’s Mistress in Manon, Lead Maiden in Firebird, and created the principal role Calirhoe in Alexi Ratmanski’s Of Love and Rage.
+She also performed leading roles in works by Twyla Tharp, Wayne McGregor, Jessica Lang, Mark Morris, Michelle Dorrance, Benjamin Millepied, Christopher Wheeldon, Justin Peck, George Balanchine and Alexei Ratmansky.

 Lauren Lovette personifies the intertwining of dance and choreography, moving seamlessly from one to the other.
 Her work has been commissioned and performed by leading dance companies and festivals, including the New York City Ballet, American Ballet Theatre, the Vail International Dance Festival, American Ballet Theatre Studio Company, the Paul Taylor Dance Company, Nevada Ballet Theatre, Juilliard, Oregon Ballet Theater, Colorado Ballet, as well as a self-produced evening entirely of her own work in which she also danced, Why It Matters.